 Human beings are more likely to remember or get attracted to visual imagery, symbols, and emblems.
 So, the importance of a logo for branding and marketing cannot be looked upon as branding is no longer optional.
-A logo is a symbol of your ownership.
+It is a symbol of your ownership.
 It draws the courtesy of anyone whose eyes fall on it, be it on your business cards, your products, or your storefront.
-Thus, a logo is a way that you communicate with your clients, make yourself different and recognizable.
-Because your logo holds that much significance, it is essential to put serious thought into it and get it made perfect.
+Thus, a logo is a way that you communicate with your clients, and make yourself different and recognizable.
+Because your brand icon holds that much significance, it is essential to put serious thought into it and get it made perfect.

 Here are a few reasons why your business needs a logo.

 A LOGO BUILDS BRAND IDENTITY

 A logo is either just text, just a graphic symbol, or both of those elements.
 It should reflect your company – its heart and soul – its personality.
 As human beings, we often do not remember a company’s full name or description.
 To avoid this issue, you need to create a logo that outlines your business and gives it an identifiable image.
 It affects a user much more than content alone, and it is more easily remembered.
 In short, a combination of name and logo better identifies you.
 It can tell your potential customers and the world who you are, what type of product or service you sell, or what benefit you offer to your consumers.

 IT MAKES YOU DIFFERENT FROM YOUR COMPETITORS